FelipeSchneider99/Calculator/README.md

 # Calculator
-A calculator that does arithmetic operations
+A calculator that does arithmetic operations,
 Codedex github copilot project